Fatigued by Being Affected by Breast Cancer?

 What to Have for Recovery at Home after Breast Reconstruction

 Many women ask what the essentials are and what to have for recovery at home after breast reconstruction.
 Women share tips frequently.
 I would like to provide some of my favorite items and preparation combined with suggestions from others.
 The Recovery Care Basket after Breast Reconstruction This has to be at the top of my list.
 A dear friend of mine suggested it after she had her reconstruction.
 You will have a recovery spot the first week or two after you are home.
 It may be your recliner or favorite oversize chair with ottoman, as was the case for me.
 Find a large, pretty basket or storage bin to hold the following items.
 Just make sure they are within an easy arm’s length reach beside your chair, so you do not have to bend over.
-Hand cleanser or wipes Bottled water or your favorite water bottle Eye covers for resting Continue Reading →
+Food Preparation to Have Ready after Breast Reconstruction With so many available choices to order Continue Reading →

 How Do You Maintain Your Health After Breast Cancer?